ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     scores, so they may be as high as 200.

 PAIRED READS
-    Pairs are looked-up constrained by requirements:
+    Pairs are looked-up constrained by following requirements:
-     - reads should be on opposing strands
-     - plus-stranded read should start before minus-stranded one
+     - relative orientation (geometry) which may be set by --geometry or -R (see section OPTIONS subsection ``Filtering and ranking options'')
      - distance between lowest position of plus-stranded read and highest position on minus-stranded one should be in range [ $z - $D ; $Z + $D ] where $z, $Z and $D are values given in -z, -Z and -D switches'